Seven decades: driving road transport

 IRU created the TIR system in 1949 – initially an inter-governmental agreement – it later became a global convention.
 TIR became the tool to facilitate post-war inter-European trade – within the context of fragile geopolitical relationships.
 The customs transit system enabled goods to flow across unstable borders as the economies and the communities of Europe began to recover.
 TIR became a tangible means to strive for prosperity.

 The fifties: rewriting the rules of road transport

-The Convention on the Contract for the International Carriage of Goods by Road (CMR) is signed in 1956.
-This sets out, for the first time, the responsibilities and liabilities of private parties involved in the transport of goods.
+The Convention on the Contract for the International Carriage of Goods by Road (CMR) was signed in 1956.
+This set out, for the first time, the responsibilities and liabilities of private parties involved in the transport of goods.
 Complementary to TIR, it is to this day the most widely used document on shipments between senders, receivers and transporters.
 It provides a record of the transport operation and contains essential information in relation to the load carried.

 The sixties: safe passage

 Expanding IRU membership included a number of Eastern European countries, with its reach growing.
 IRU adopted a unique, global view of road transport amid a period of social shift and cultural conflict on the global stage.
 The sharing of best practice became one of IRU’s touchstones – as the West moved into a period of greater prosperity.

 IRU established two awards in 1966, recognising heroism and, significantly, safety.
 This represented a key moment, when safety and professionalism became a focus for the organisation.
 Driving all aspects of its work thereafter, IRU continues to advocate for international standards that improve safety, working with the United Nations, international organisations and government authorities on both formal and informal standards, in particular through IRU’s Commissions on Road Safety, Technical Affairs, Legal Affairs and expert working party on Transporting Dangerous Goods.